 This colloquium aims to explore the collective production of the city from two angles.
 Firstly, it examines how the city may be understood as a matter of ‘common codes’, a set of implicit rules that represent shared cultural beliefs and allows urban designers and architects to contribute to the common good.
 Secondly, it probes into the ways that ‘common actors’, such as housing cooperatives and neighbourhood associations with interest in shared resources, provide alternative, often more creative ways of producing the city than the predominant logics of the state and the market.

-Prof. Monique Eleb, Paris-Malaquais: Evolution des Usages dans l’Habitat et Conception (in French with simultaneous English translation)
+Prof. Monique Eleb, Paris-Malaquais: Evolution des Usages dans l’Habitat et Conception (in French)

 Prof. Jonathan Sergison, Accademia di Mendrisio: Urban Husbandry